Federal Perkins Loan Program

 The Federal Direct Parent Loan(PLUS)

 The Federal Parent Loan for Undergraduate Students (PLUS) program is a federal endeavor to make comparatively low-interest loans available to parents of full-time post-secondary students.
 Parents may borrow up to the annual cost of the education less any financial aid at an interest rate currently at 6.31% beginning July 1, 2016.
 Repayment begins 60 days after the full loan has been disbursed.
 Some parents may be eligible for deferred repayment options.
 Arrangements for deferred or other repayment options must be made directly with the Direct Loans Program and is at their discretion.
-Students are not required to file a FAFSA for parents to qualify for a PLUS.
 Learn more about the PLUS program.

 In addition to the loan programs listed above, students may be eligible for private education loans.
 Students apply directly with a bank or lender of their choice.
 Interest rates and repayment options differ per lender.
 Please contact your preferred lender.
 Learn more about private loans.
 You may also wish to visit FinAid website for additional information.